jhanley-com/python/Authorization/CERT/Google/README.md

 ---
 ## Program Description

 Google publishes public keys in two formats: X.509 certificates and as JSON Web Keys (JWKS).
-This program downloads the JWKS keys and writes each one as a RSA public key in PKCS #8 PEM format.
+This program downloads the X.509 certificates and writes each one as a RSA public key in PKCS #8 PEM format.

 The public key is required to verify tokens signed by one of Google's private keys.
 An example token is the OIDC Identity Token.
 [Google Identity Tokens](https://cloud.google.com/docs/authentication/token-types#id)

-The Google JWKS endpoint for Google public keys is [https://www.googleapis.com/oauth2/v3/certs](https://www.googleapis.com/oauth2/v3/certs).
+The Google CERT endpoint for Google public keys is [https://www.googleapis.com/oauth2/v1/certs](https://www.googleapis.com/oauth2/v1/certs).

 ---
 ## Usage

-`python download_google_jwks_public_keys.py [OPTIONS] [URL]`
+`python download_google_cert_public_keys.py [OPTIONS] [URL]`

 ---
 ### OPTIONS